TRS: Transferability Reduced Ensemble via Encouraging Gradient Diversity and Model Smoothness: Transferability of Adversarial Perturbation

-This smoothness definition is commonly used in deep learning theory and optimization literature~\cite{Boyd04,borwein2010convex}, and is also named curvature bounds in certified robustness literature~\cite{singla2020second}.
+\end{Df} The $\underline{\mathcal{S}}(\el, \lt)$~($\overline{\mathcal{S}}(\el, \lt)$) is the minimum~(maximum) cosine similarity between the gradients of the two loss functions for an input $x$ drawn from $\cX$ with any label $y \in \mathcal{Y}$.
+Besides the loss gradient similarity, in our analysis we will also show that the \textit{model smoothness} is another key characteristic of ML models that affects the model transferability. \begin{Df} We call a model $\cF$ $\beta$-smooth if $ \displaystyle \sup_{x_1, x_2 \in \cX, y \in \cY} \frac{\| \nabla_x \ell_\cF(x_1,y) - \nabla_x \ell_\cF(x_2,y) \|_2}{\| x_1-x_2 \|_2} \le \beta. $ \end{Df} This smoothness definition is commonly used in deep learning theory and optimization literature~\cite{Boyd04,borwein2010convex}, and is also named curvature bounds in certified robustness literature~\cite{singla2020second}.
 It could be interpreted as the Lipschitz bound for the model's loss function gradient.
 We remark that \emph{larger} $\beta$ indicates that the model is less smoother, while \emph{smaller} $\beta$ means the model is smoother.
 Particularly, when $\beta = 0$, the model is linear in the input space $\cX$.